 The interplay and exchanges between physics and biology form a very fascinating field of study, to which many distinguished persons have contributed.
-In the material to follow, my aim is not so much to present new physics to the physicists or new biology to the biologists, but rather to present to each some interesting thoughts and provocative points of view from the other's field.
-This may enhance one's appreciation and understanding of the entire situation.
+My aim here is not so much to present new physics to the physicists or new biology to biologists, but rather to present to each some interesting thoughts and provocative points of view from the other's field.
+This may enhance an appreciation and understanding of the entire situation.

-Right away one might contrast physics and biology in quite strong terms as follows.
-While the aim of physics is to find and describe universally valid laws governing processes and phenomena everywhere in the universe, the biologist is concerned with the very singular and unusual single occurrence of life on earth and, for practical purposes, on earth alone.
+Right away, physics and biology can be compared in quite strong terms as follows.
+While the aim of physics is to find and describe universally valid laws, governing processes and phenomena everywhere in the universe, the biologist is concerned with the very singular and unusual single occurrence of life on earth and, for practical purposes, on earth alone.
 To a certain extent, he is like a detective or archaeologist searching for clues about past developments and events in building up a picture of life and evolution as a whole.
-This basic contrast may well be kept in mind - the contrast between the universal and the particular - despite the fact that within life itself in all its forms there are many universal features.
+This basic contrast should be kept in mind: the contrast between the universal and the particular, despite the fact that within life itself, in all its forms there are many universal features.
 Another interesting contrast is that in our understanding and interpretation of biological processes, the ideas of a suitably defined value for each process and its consequences both play extremely important roles, in ways that are quite inappropriate in the context of physics.

 Let me begin by briefly recounting some of the major developments in physics, more especially classical physics.
-Physics in the modern sense started with the work of Galileo and Newton, and especially their demonstration that carefully controlled In the development of the ideas presented in this essay, Iacknowledge with gratitude the assistance of H. Sharat Chandra. experiments, with the results expressed in mathematical terms, could lead to deep and dependable understanding of the laws underlying natural phenomena.
-In this way one could pass from precise description to explanation, then to prediction and on to verification.
+Physics in the modern sense started with the work of Galileo and Newton, and especially, their demonstration that carefully controlled experiments, with the results expressed in mathematical terms, could lead to a deep and dependable understanding of the laws underlying natural phenomena.
+In this way, one can pass from precise description to explanation, then to prediction and to verification.
 Galileo took the first steps in discovering the fundamental principles of motion, in the process overhauling the older, more naive Aristotelian views of mechanics.
-Galileo's results were synthesized and added to by Newton, and set out in axiomatic form.
-Newton also discovered the universal law of gravitation, the first example of a unification in physics, and gave a common explanation for celestial and terrestrial gravitational phenomena.
+Galileo's results were synthesized, added to and set out in an axiomatic form by Newton.
+He also discovered the universal law of gravitation, the first example of a unification in physics, and gave a common explanation for celestial and terrestrial gravitational phenomena.